judy2k/fictionary/README.rst

     I need to write a setup.py and possibly a standalone installer.
 Mainly for my own benefit -- I don't really expect anyone to be interested in this.
+Auto-Refresh
+    Automatically recreate the data file if the source files change.